malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

-Contains the ID of the target Defender.
+Contains the ID of the target enforcer.

 ##### `debug`

 Type: `enum(Counters | Logs | Packets | PUState | Pcap | CoreDump)`

-Set the debug information collected by the Defender.
+Set the debug information collected by the enforcer.

 Default value: